spade-as-in-ace/time-logger/scripts/v0/README.md

 # Time Logger
-Simple script for logging work hours
+Simple script for logging events on Windows machines.

 ## Usage
 This was written to run in the restrictive Windows environment common to company-issued boxes.\